FossMec/Awesome-GSoC-List/README.md

 selected for GSoC 2019
 - [Choosing Right organisation](https://www.quora.com/How-do-I-choose-appropriate-organization-in-Google-Summer-of-Code) -
 An amazing thread on quora on how to choose right organisation
-- [Analysing organisations](https://gsoc-data-analyzer.netlify.com/)- You can find out the statistics about the organization you wish to contribute to (how many projects undertaken each year, and much more).Thank you [Vaibhav Gupta](https://medium.com/@vaibhgupt199)for this resource https://medium.freecodecamp.org/the-google-summer-of-code-experience-e9329da27c66)- Experience of a freshmans experience cracking GSoC
+- [Analysing organisations](https://gsoc-data-analyzer.netlify.com/)- You can find out the statistics about the organization you wish to contribute to (how many projects undertaken each year, and much more).Thank you [Vaibhav Gupta](https://medium.com/@vaibhgupt199) for making this resource.

 *Previous GSoC organisations*